 What can I expect at my child’s first dental visit?

 The first visit to our office is very important and our goal is to make it a memorable first impression.
 For young children (4 yrs or younger), it is HIGHLY recommended the visit take place in the morning time.
 Children are more rested and more cooperative as opposed to during their nap time or after daycare or school.
 We have found this makes a huge difference in your child’s ability to cooperate.
 We are happy to provide excuse forms for work and school to accommodate this schedule.

 Upon entering the office, you will be greeted immediately by our friendly staff.
 We will take you on a tour of the office, allowing your child to become familiar with their surroundings.
 We will begin by gaining and establishing trust with your child using behavior management strategies such as “Tell-Show-Do” and “Positive Reinforcement.”
 Your child will be shown all of the instruments we will be using today and how they work, often demonstrating their use on the child’s hand first.

-Dr. Brad will review all of the findings with you.
-He will discuss the cavity process, diet, hygiene, thumb-sucking, pacifier use, fluoride exposure and answer any questions you may have.
+We will review all of the findings with you and discuss the cavity process, diet, hygiene, thumb-sucking, pacifier use, fluoride exposure and answer any questions you may have.
 Your involvement in your child’s health care is extremely important to us.
 You and the doctor will work together to create a specific treatment or preventative plan that is best for your family.
 After the appointment is completed your child will be given a gift bag and a token to pick out a prize from the toy tower!

 What are some ways to prepare my child for his/her first dental visit?